I'm a Big Girl Now

 I'm a Big Girl Now is an American sitcom that aired on ABC from October 31, 1980, until May 8, 1981.
+Reruns then continued until July 24, 1981.
 Soap creator Susan Harris and producers Paul Junger Witt and Tony Thomas developed the series as a star vehicle for Diana Canova following her success playing Corinne Tate Flotsky on Soap, although I'm a Big Girl Now is not a Soap spinoff.

 Canova sings the show's theme song, which was written by Leslie Bricusse and George Tipton.

 Synopsis

 Diana Cassidy, a young divorcée and mother, and her daughter Becky move into the home of her recently single father Benjamin Douglas, a dentist.